 Super Basic SEO

-If SEO is a priority for you and your budget allows, hire an expert even if it's short term.
+If SEO is a priority for you and your budget allows, hire an expert, even if it's short-term.
 If you aren't ready or able to do that yet.
-Here a few basic tips to start you off on the right foot.
+Here are a few basic tips to start you off on the right foot.

-First of all, it’s important to understand that every page of your website is an SEO opportunity so don’t just stop with your home page and think you’ve done enough.
-The basic elements of SEO are:
+First of all, it’s important to understand that every page of your website is an SEO opportunity, so don’t just stop with your home page and think you’ve done enough.
+The basic elements of traditional SEO are (AI SEO is a whole other subject, which we will address separately):

 Key words or phrases that can be used both in copy as well as SEO descriptions